Performance reviews

 • De-iced the freezer

-• Prepared my law books with tabs and markers
+• Prepared a few work-related books with tabs and markers

 • Went running and lifted weights